Mount Warrigal

 Income levels sit below national averages according to AreaSearch assessment

 Mount Warrigal's median income among taxpayers was $51,230 in financial year 2023.
 The average income stood at $62,830 during the same period.
-This compares to figures for Rest of NSW which were $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $55,769 (median) and $68,397 (average) as of September 2025.
-Census data reveals household, family and personal incomes in Mount Warrigal all fall between the 14th and 25th percentiles nationally.
-The predominant income cohort spans 31.0% of locals (1,517 people) with incomes in the $1,500 - 2,999 category.
-Housing affordability pressures are severe, with only 82.2% of income remaining after housing costs, ranking at the 23rd percentile nationally.
+These figures are lower than Regional NSW's median of $52,390 and average of $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $55,769 (median) and $68,397 (average).
+Census data indicates that household, family, and personal incomes in Mount Warrigal fall between the 14th and 25th percentiles nationally.
+In terms of income distribution, 31.0% of locals (1,517 people) earn within the $1,500 - 2,999 category, similar to the regional figure of 29.9%.
+Mount Warrigal residents have severe housing affordability pressures, with only 82.2% of income remaining, ranking at the 23rd percentile nationally.

 Frequently Asked Questions - Income